Ice (2003 film)

 Ice is a 2003 Indian Tamil-language romance film directed by R. Raghuraj.
 The film stars newcomer Ashok, Priyanka Trivedi and Haripriya, while Vivek and Mouli appeared in other pivotal role.
 The film produced by, had music scored by Devi Sri Prasad.
 It is a remake of the 2002 Telugu film Kalusukovalani.
 The film was released in 2003 to below average collections and reviews.

 Production

 Ice is a remake of the director's 2002 Telugu film Kalusukovalani which featured Uday Kiran and Gajala.
 The film became the maiden production venture of Sherif Ahmed for his Joy Entertainment.
 Gayathri Raguram was first chosen to play the heroine, but was subsequently replaced by Priyanka Trivedi.
 Devi Sri Prasad's tunes from the original version were retained, while cranking the camera was Shri, who had apprenticed with P. C. Sriram.
 The sets are designed by M. Prabhakar, the stunt and dance choreography are by Shiva and Cool Jayant respectively.
 At the YMCA grounds, Chennai, a song was picturised on the hero.
 After a schedule in Chennai, the unit shifts to locations abroad to the Alps.
+The filming was also held at Australia, Vienna, Germany and Switzerland where the original version was shot.

 Soundtrack

-Devi Sri Prasad reused all songs from the original Telugu film except "Appappa Un Paarvai", "Gumthalakkadi", "Hey Penne" and "Vaaname Enakke".
+Devi Sri Prasad reused all songs from the original Telugu film while four songs were newly composed: "Appappa Un Paarvai", "Gumthalakkadi", "Hey Penne" and "Vaaname Enakke".